toliva/ConnectivityContent/apis/02-Product Management/03-Property-API-(Contact Expedia Group Before Adopting)/06-revision-history.md

 | Date | Changes |
 | ---- | ---------------- |
+| 2018-11-19 | Added support of Breakage Deposits in the Code Lists
 | 2018-08-20 | Updated the Code Lists page to have all the Amenity, Attribute, Policy, Image Category codes called out
 | 2018-05-18 | Included Languages Spoken to the Code Lists for Amenities
 | 2018-05-15 | Included ContractTermsChanging and CurrencyCodeChanging to PendingReview Reason Codes